CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 Doesn't allow to choose target.

 ### "move_cost"
-Time needed to complete special attack.
+Turns needed to complete special attack.
 100 move_cost with 100 speed is equal to 1 second/turn.

 #### "min_consider_range", "max_consider_range"
 Minimal range and maximal range to consider for using specific attack.